History of Toddington services

 Landscape Committee, 1962

-However, the whole reason for opening Toddington to tenders was that it was the only site that could provide the necessary relief to Newport Pagnell urgently.
+However, the whole reason for opening Toddington to bids was that it was the only site that could provide the necessary relief to Newport Pagnell urgently.
 Telling the bidders to go back to the drawing board would cause considerable delay and negative press.
 The Ministry felt they had no other option but to tolerate this, and reject all the plans.

 J Lyons & Co had been expected to bid but chose not to, perhaps after their disappointing performance in the Farthing Corner bid.